-If the behavior and disability are related or if the IEP was not followed and the student acted inappropriately because of that, the student cannot be disciplined.
+If the behavior and disability are related, or if the IEP was not followed and the student acted inappropriately because of that, the student cannot be disciplined.
 This means that the student cannot be suspended or recommended for expulsion.
 When the IEP Team meets for its manifestation determination, it should do a "functional behavioral assessment."

 MD or Multiple Disabilities

 This applies to students who have more than 1 of the 13 disabilities listed under the federal Individual with Disabilities in Education Act (IDEA) (for example a specific learning disability (SLD) and and emotional disability (ED)) and their needs cannot be met in a special education program that only addresses one of the disabilities.
 For example, specialized instruction in reading will not address a student’s behavioral needs for an ED.
 This is sometimes referred to as MH or Multi-handicapped.

 These are the Maine state special education regulations.
 These regulations implement the federal Individual with Disabilities in Education Act (IDEA) IDEA and Maine's special education rules.
 MUSER were written by the Maine Department of Education.

 OHI: Other Health Impairment

-OHI is another one of the 14 types of disabilities for school-age children under IDEA.
-A student with OHI:
+OHI is another one of the 14 types of disabilities for school-age children under the federal Individual with Disabilities in Education Act (IDEA).

-- the problem is caused by chronic or acute health problems (asthma, attention deficit disorder, attention deficit hyperactivity disorder, diabetes, epilepsy, lead poisoning), and
+- the problem is caused by chronic or acute health problem the (asthma, attention deficit disorder, attention deficit hyperactivity disorder, diabetes, epilepsy, lead poisoning),

 - the problem has an adverse effect on the student's educational performance, and

 Specific learning Disability or Learning Disability is another of the 14 types of disabilities under the federal Individual with Disabilities in Education Act (IDEA).
-A child with a SLD or LD has difficulties with listening, thinking, speaking, reading, writing, spelling or math because of how her brain processes information.
-The student will not be able to adapt to pre-referral procedures.
-And there will be large difference between the student's ability and her achievement.
+A child with a SLD or LD has difficulties with listening, thinking, speaking, reading, writing, spelling or math because of how their brain processes information.
+The student will not be able to adapt to pre-referral procedures and there will be large differences between the student's ability and their achievement.

 This means the student stays in their current educational placement while a dispute between a parent and school is being resolved.
 The "stay put" rule applies when a due process hearing is requested.
 "Stay put" does not apply if both the parent and the school agree to a different interim placement.

-The IEP must include "transition services."
-These services help the student plan for life after he/she is no longer in school - training, college, employment, community involvement, independent living, etc. The IEP must include a transition plan at the start of the school year when the student will turn 16 years old.
+The Individualized Education Plan (IEP) must include "transition services."
+These services help the student plan for life after they are no longer in school.
+The student's IEP must include a transition plan at the start of their 9th grade school year or when the student turns 16 years old. whichever comes first.
 It should address the student's class selection, with transition in mind.
-For example, will the student be moving into vocational classes or college prep classess?
+For example, will the student be moving into vocational classes or college prep classes?
 This plan should include other services, such as life skills and job training.
 Agencies outside of the school may provide these services.
 Those agencies should be named in the plan.